 Musical Adaption Leaves Something to be Desired

-starring Johnny Depp.
-Therefore, it was only a matter of time before the story became a stage musical on Broadway.
+It was only a matter of time before the story became a stage musical on Broadway.
 However, this inevitability is by no means a guarantor of success.
 The show has a book by David Greig, with music by Marc Shaiman, and lyrics by Scott Wittman and Marc Shaiman (the songwriting duo behind Catch Me If You Can, Martin Short: Fame Becomes Me, and Hairspray).

 Critics By and Large Express Disdain and Disappointment